tobus3000/adsb_tar1090_sensor/INFO.md

 This **Service** for Home Assistant allows you to receive the data that is exposed by ADS-B collectors running the [tar1090](https://github.com/wiedehopf/tar1090) software package.

-> The primary goal of the component is to use the data collected by your ADS-B receiver directly.
+> The primary goal of the component is to use the data collected and exposed by the [tar1090](https://github.com/wiedehopf/tar1090) webinterface on your local ADS-B receiver.

 ## Installation